Friends can make or break us.

 Know your weaknesses

-Everyone has weaknesses.
-If you know you have a bad temper, then it’s important to remember that, and avoid getting into heated discussions with your friends.
-Take responsibility of your weaknesses, and see them as ways to improving your character.
+If you know you have a bad temper, then it’s important to remember that and avoid getting into heated discussions with your friends.

 Practice conflict resolution

-You will find that some friends are more open to resolving conflict, while others are not.
+You will find that some friends are more open to resolving conflict than others are.
 Many people carry their own hurts; you cannot heal them, but you can try to be empathetic.

 Hold your friend and yourself accountable